 The City has established and agrees to maintain an Operation and Maintenance Fund, an Operation and Maintenance Reserve Fund, and a Maintenance Reserve Fund.
 The City has established and agrees to maintain a Special Capital Projects Fund until the Transition Date.
-During the term of the Airport Use Agreements, the Operation and Maintenance Fund, the Special Capital Projects Fund and the Maintenance Reserve Fund shall be maintained in accordance with the Airport Use Agreements.
+During the term of the Airport Use Agreements, the Operation and Maintenance Fund, the Special Capital Projects Fund, the Operation and Maintenance Reserve Fund and the Maintenance Reserve Fund shall be maintained in accordance with the Airport Use Agreements.
 The City may also maintain the Airport Development Fund pursuant to the Airport Use Agreements.